ayan-kundu/Dynamic-Movement-Premitives/README.md

 ![curves](https://github.com/ayan-kundu/Dynamic-Movement-Premitives/blob/main/Visualisations/LearningCurve/Screenshot%202022-09-28%20at%2010.23.45.png)

-* during iterations first few pose data are different and at the end of the graph there are same that means, it has got its dmp place pose same to required place pose
+* during iterations first few pose data are different and at the end of the graph they are same that means, it has got its dmp place pose same to required place pose

 ***Application2:-*** **Wave gesture**